KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Homematic by Sickboy78](https://github.com/Sickboy78/MMM-Homematic)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Typo: Found `Magic Mirror` in file `MMM-Homematic.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Homematic.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `new Date()` in file `MMM-Homematic.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: Found `new Date()` in file `MMM-Homematic.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Homematic-Rooms by JFWenisch](https://github.com/JFWenisch/MMM-Homematic-Rooms)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Homematic-Thermostats by spitzlbergerj](https://github.com/spitzlbergerj/MMM-Homematic-Thermostats)